Joseph Stilwell: Burma retreat and offensive

-In February 1942 Stilwell was promoted to lieutenant general and was assigned to the China-Burma-India Theater (CBI).
-In that position, Stilwell had three major roles: commander of all US forces in China, Burma, and India; deputy commander of the Burma-India Theater under Admiral Louis Mountbatten; and military advisor to Generalissimo Chiang Kai-shek, the commander of all Nationalist Chinese forces as well as commander of the Chinese Theater.
+In February 1942 Stilwell was promoted to lieutenant general and was assigned to the China-Burma-India Theater (CBI), where Stilwell had three major roles: commander of all US forces in China, Burma, and India; deputy commander of the Burma-India Theater under Admiral Louis Mountbatten; and military advisor to Generalissimo Chiang Kai-shek, the commander of all Nationalist Chinese forces as well as commander of the Chinese Theater.

-The CBI was a geographical administrative command on the same level as the commands of Dwight Eisenhower and Douglas MacArthur, but unlike other combat theaters like the European Theater of Operations, the CBI was never formally designated a "theater of operations" and did not have an overall American operational command structure.
-The China Theater came under the operational command of Chiang, the commander of the National Revolutionary Army, and the Burma India Theater came under the operational command of the British (first the India Command and later the Allied South East Asia Command whose supreme commander was Mountbatten).
+The CBI was a geographical administrative command on the same level as the commands of Dwight Eisenhower and Douglas MacArthur, but unlike other combat theaters like the European Theater of Operations, the CBI was never formally designated a "theater of operations" and did not report to an overall American commander.
+The China Theater came under the operational command of Chiang, the commander of the National Revolutionary Army, and the Burma India Theater came under the operational command of the British (first GHQ India and later the Allied South East Asia Command whose supreme commander was Mountbatten).
 During his tenure, there were hardly any American combat forces in the theater, and Stilwell commanded Chinese troops almost exclusively.

-The British and the Chinese were ill-equipped and more often than not on the receiving end of Japanese offensives.
-Chiang was interested in conserving his troops and Allied lend-lease supplies to be used against any sudden Japanese offensive and against communist forces in a later civil war.
-His wariness increased after he had observed the disastrous Allied performance against the Japanese invasion of Burma.
+The British and the Chinese were ill-equipped and the targets of Japanese offensives.
+Chiang was interested in conserving his troops and Allied lend-lease supplies to be used against any sudden Japanese offensive and against Communist forces in a later civil war.
+His wariness increased after he had observed the disastrous Allied performance during the Japanese invasion of Burma.
 After fighting and resisting the Japanese for five years, many in the Nationalist government felt that it was time for the Allies to assume a greater burden in fighting the war.

-The Allied forces were beset by a difference in strategies.
+The Chinese and American commands were beset by a difference in strategies.
 Chiang, having fought against Japan since 1937, favored "defense in depth", an approach partially adopted by the British later in 1944.
 During the early stages of the conflict both the British and the Americans underestimated the Japanese.
 Captain Evans Carlson, after observing the Battle of Shanghai in 1937, called the Imperial Japanese Army "third rate", while Stilwell wanted to go on the offensive to save Burma.
 The Japanese divisions there were proficient in both jungle and offroad warfare.
 They successfully outmaneuvred the road-bound British, coordinated with air support, and exploited local anticolonial sentiments.